What is Reflexology

 These reactions may include:

-These reactions are only temporary and should clear within 24 hours.
+These reactions are only temporary and should clear in 1 or 2 days.
 They are positive signals that your body has responded to Reflexology and is balancing itself.
 If reactions do not subside after 24 hours please contact Suzanne as we may be able to organise a short treatment to help relieve any reaction.

 After treatment, do take the time to relax and benefit from the session.
 Try to avoid alcohol for 24 hours, as the Reflexology could speed up the effect that this stimulant has on the body.